sapegin/sapegin.me/src/content/blog/naming.md

 | start     | stop      |
 | target    | source    |

+**Tip:** There’s a certain debate on where to use _remove_ and where _delete_.
+I’m not so picky about this and recommend sticking to the add/remove and create/delete pairs where it makes sense.
+Otherwise, I’m okay with either.
+The difference isn’t as clear as some like to think: for example, on the Unix command line we _remove_ files using the `rm` command, but on Windows we _delete_ them using the `del` command.

 ## Check the spelling of your names

 Typos in names and comments are very common.
-They don’t cause bugs _most of the time_ but could still reduce readability a bit, and code with many typoses look sloppy.
+They don’t cause bugs _most of the time_, but could still reduce readability a bit, and code with many <!-- cspell:disable -->typoses<!-- cspell:enable --> looks sloppy.
+Typos also make the code less greppable.
 So having a spell checker in the code editor is a good idea.

 **Info:** We talk more about spell checking in the Spell checking section of the _Learn your code editor_ chapter.

+**Info:** We talk more about code greppability in the Write greppable code section of the _Other techniques_ chapter.

 ## Use established naming conventions

-Each programming language has its own conventions and idiomatic way of doing certain things, including the way programmers spell names of variables, functions, and other symbols in the code: _naming conventions_.
+Each programming language has its own conventions and idiomatic way of doing certain things, including the way programmers spell the names of variables, functions, and other symbols in the code: _naming conventions_.

 The most popular naming conventions are: